|

 ball is leaving the pitcher's hand.
 SPEED

-- The pitcher's arm speed must have reached its
+- The pitcher's arm speed must have reached its maximum

-Additionally, correct position of the pitcher's wrist at the release
+position of the pitcher's wrist at the release point is essential to

-point is essential to obtain maximum speed.
-A
+obtain maximum speed.
+A thumb-first release with the

-thumb-first release with the fingers behind the ball, driving it
+fingers behind the ball, driving it through the release, is proven

-through the release, is proven to be the way a pitcher can achieve
+to be the way a pitcher can achieve the best

-the best speed.
-Simultaneously, a forward wrist
+speed.
+Simultaneously, a forward wrist snap

-the pitch.
+pitch.
 Pitchers who use an over-the-top drop ball

 release on their fastball can lose much of the speed increase that